 Heidegger asks us to suppose that ‘technology were no mere means’ and to consider ‘how would it stand with the will to master it?’
 The essays included herein address the strategic deployment of digital technologies in theatre as a means to achieving a range of social, dramaturgical, aesthetic, or financial ends; however, they also consider practices that emerge through interactions between the distinct but – as Salter has shown in his book Entangled – historically interwoven practices of theatre and technology.
 The concept of emergence has become popular through chaos and systems theories.
 Complex systems often display what is called ‘emergent behavior’: behavior that does not depend on or derive from the system’s individual parts in isolation, but from their relationships to one another; that is, from their encounters.

-Studying the contributions to this special issue, it is possible to identify practices that bring together theatre and technology as equal partners (rather than subjugating one to another as a means to achieving an end result) in what Causey and Calchi Novati call the ‘bio-virtual’ (the phenomenon of living life between the physical and the virtual).
+Studying the contributions to this special issue, it is possible to identify practices that bring together theatre and technology as equal partners (rather than subjugating one to another as a means to achieving an end result) in what Matthew Causey and Gabriella Calchi Novati call the ‘bio-virtual’ (the phenomenon of living life between the physical and the virtual).
 Those practices often emerge organically, through a ‘rubbing of shoulders’ between technology and theatre, but can also be the result of organised experimentation when performance artists and technologists work from an equal basis.
-Blast Theory’s work, discussed by Eirini Nedelkopoulou, is an example of practice where live theatre and digital technology converge in order to develop new forms and languages of digital or digitally informed practice.
-Blast Theory’s piece Karen is presented as drama and is, effectively, an app: it is a theatre of its digital times.
+Blast Theory’s work, as discussed by Eirini Nedelkopoulou, is an example of practice where live theatre and digital technology converge in order to develop new forms and languages of digital or digitally informed practice.
+Blast Theory’s piece Karen (2015) is presented as ‘part game, drama and self-help quiz’ and is, effectively, an app: it is a theatre of its digital times.

 Deployment and emergence are not positioned here as a binary but rather as a non-linear and discontinuous trajectory.
 Many of the works studied in this special issue demonstrate instances of both approaches.
 For example, Raspeani Skopjani spontaneously comes together – that is, it emerges – as an activist choir; then goes on to deploy networking technologies for its specific ends.